lukejbyrne/pre-dad-shred-eda/README.md

 ### Daily Trends
 ![Image Alt text](/Daily/Heatmap/Figure1.png "Daily Heatmap"))
 #### Exploratory

+example analysis: whereas theres a positive correlation with steps, how does this actually affect expenditure? well I seem to eat more with the negative correlation...

 | Variable | Variable | Correlation |
 |---|---|---|
 | Steps | Kcals out | 0.890501 |